 The Commission reviews all complaints and decides whether or not to investigate.
 Sometimes it is necessary for the Commission's staff to call the complainant or other participants for clarification of the complaint.

-To file a complaint with the Commission you have four options:
+To file a complaint with the Commission:

 - Click here, print the form, complete it by hand and mail it to one of the addresses below.